If your Pothos start showing signs like yellowing and drooping, remember this fast-growing houseplant hates sitting wet, which may lead to root rot.

-- Otherwise, pour a diluted solution of Chlorothalonil or Agrimycin fungicide into the soil directly.
+- Otherwise, pour a diluted Chlorothalonil or Agrimycin fungicide into the soil directly.

-- Alternatively, you can mix herbicides like Neem oil or hydrogen peroxide in water and pour it over the plant and soil.
+- Alternatively, mix herbicides like Neem oil or hydrogen peroxide in water and pour it over the plant and soil.

 Here is a video highlighting how to save the Golden Pothos species from root rot.

 Natural Fungicides to Treat Root Rot in Pothos